Dynatrace/ace-box/user-skel/ansible/roles/monaco/Readme.md

 # monaco

-This currated role can be used to install monaco CLI on the ace-box.
+This currated role can be used to install monaco CLI on the ACE-Box.

+For the details, please check this link: https://dynatrace-oss.github.io/dynatrace-monitoring-as-code/

 ## Using the role